codemagic-ci-cd/codemagic-docs/content/yaml/runninglocally.md

     app-store-connect fetch-signing-files --issuer-id ISSUER_ID --key-id KEY_IDENTIFIER --private-key PRIVATE_KEY --certificate-key PRIVATE_KEY MY_BUNDLE_ID

- By default, certificate will be saved to `$HOME/Library/MobileDevice/Certificates` and the provisioning profile(s) will be saved to `$HOME/Library/MobileDevice/Provisioning Profiles`.
+ By default, your certificate will be saved to `$HOME/Library/MobileDevice/Certificates` and the provisioning profile(s) will be saved to `$HOME/Library/MobileDevice/Provisioning Profiles`.
  Refer to [Setting up code signing for iOS](/yaml/distribution/) for more information about accessing App Store Connect.

-To initialize keychain at system default keychain path with empty keychain password and add your `certificate.p12` with certificate password use [keychain](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md#keychain) tool with the following command:
+To initialize keychain at system default keychain path with empty keychain password and add your `certificate.p12` with certificate password, use the [keychain](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md#keychain) tool with the following command:

     keychain initialize
     keychain add-certificates --certificate /path/to/certificate.p12 --certificate-password CERTIFICATE_PASSWORD